parminder-futurionic/futurionic-dragformify/packages/react-dnd-kit/README.md

 ### Future Development

-We are committed to improving react-dnd-kit and adding new features to enhance its functionality.
+We are committed to improving @futurionic/react-dnd-kit and adding new features to enhance its functionality.
 Here are some of the planned features, improvements, and testing initiatives for future releases:

 - **Multi-Drag Support:** Allow users to drag multiple items simultaneously.
 - **Nested Drag and Drop:** Enable drag and drop interactions within nested components.